samyooole/archilab/README.md

-# Assignment 3: Optimize the performance of the ML operations implemented using sparsity
+# Assignment 4: Optimize the performance of ML operations using multi-threading